nopnop2002/esp-idf-ssd1306/RotaryEncoderDemo/README.md

 # RoraryEncoderDemo for SSD1306
-We got an SSD1306 with rotary encoding like this.
+We got an SSD1306 with rotary encoder like this.
 So I played around with it a little.
 I used [this](https://steemit.com/utopian-io/@pakganern/oled-display-gauge-meter-using-potentiometer-arduino) article as a reference.
 I used [this](https://github.com/nopnop2002/esp-idf-RotaryEncoder) component.